blosavio/chlog/README.md

         A version number is just a number
       </h3>
       <p>
-        Versioning software with <code>major.minor.patch</code> numbers attempt to convey the notion <em>Yes, we can safely upgrade to such-and-such version</em>.
+        Tagging software with <code>major.minor.patch</code> numbers attempts to convey the notion <em>Yes, we can safely upgrade to such-and-such version</em>.
 But the granularity is poor.
 What if a dependency does have a breaking &nbsp;change, but the breaking change is in a portion of the dependency that we don&apos;t &nbsp;use.
 Version numbers ought to merely be a label to differentiate one release &nbsp;from another.
       </p>
       <p>
         If a version number is merely a label without semantics, how would someone &nbsp;judge whether to switch from one version to another?
-A detailed, concise, &nbsp;regularly-formatted changelog conveys all the information necessary to make an &nbsp;informed decision about if there is any benefit to change versions, if changing &nbsp;version will require changes to the consuming side, and if so, what changes are &nbsp;necessary.
+A detailed, concise, &nbsp;regularly-formatted changelog could convey all the information necessary to &nbsp;make an informed decision about if there is any benefit to changing versions, &nbsp;if changing versions will require updates on the consuming side, and if so, &nbsp;what updates are necessary.
       </p>
       <p>
         A later version is not promised to be <em>better</em>, merely different.
 The changelog authors will provide dispassionate &nbsp;information about the changes, and the people using the software can decide &nbsp;whether it is worth switching.
       </p>
       <p>
         Chlog is an experiment to detangle version numbers from changelog &nbsp;information.
-A version number <code>n</code> makes no claim other than it was released some time later than version <code>n-1</code>.
+A version number&nbsp;<code>n</code> makes no claim other than it was released some time later than version&nbsp;<code>n-1</code>.
       </p>
       <h3>
         A changelog is data
       </h3>
       <p>
         The changelog <code>edn</code> files are the canonical sources of information.
 All other representations (<span class=
-        "small-caps">html</span>/markdown, etc) are derived from that and are merely conveniences.
+        "small-caps">html</span>/markdown, etc) are derived from that, and are merely conveniences.
       </p>
       <p id="info">
         A human- and machine-readable <code>edn</code> file will accompany each version.
-The global changelog is a sequence &nbsp;constructed by concatenating those hashmaps from all previous releases, i.e., &nbsp;the per-version <code>changelog-v<em>N</em>.edn</code> files in a designated sub-directory.
+Each file contains a hashmap detailing &nbsp;that version.
+The global changelog is a sequence constructed by concatenating &nbsp;those hashmaps from all previous releases, i.e., &nbsp;the per-version hashmaps contained in
+        <code>changelog-v<em>N</em>.edn</code> files located in a designated sub-directory.
       </p>
       <h3>
         A low threshold for breakage
       </h3>
       <p>
-        The Chlog experiment focuses on the changelog being the sole source of &nbsp;information on what will happen when switching versions.
+        The Chlog experiment advocates the changelog being the sole source of &nbsp;information on what will happen when switching versions.
 For that to succeed, &nbsp;the entries must accurately communicate whether a change is breaking.
 Not every &nbsp;change can be objectively categorized as either breaking or non-breaking (more &nbsp;on that in a moment).
 To have empathy for other people is tricky.
 If all &nbsp;changes are claimed as breaking, the concept loses its meaning and purpose.
 But &nbsp;if a supposedly safe change ends up breaking for someone else, trust is lost.
       </p>
       <p>
-        Within a changelog, seeing <code>:breaking? false</code> declares that switching to that version will work as it worked before with &nbsp;zero other changes (including changes in dependencies).
+        A changelog that declares <code>:breaking? false</code> stipulates that switching to that version will work as it worked before with &nbsp;zero other changes (including changes in dependencies).
 Otherwise, the change &nbsp;is a <a href="#breaking"><em>breaking change</em></a>, explicitly indicated by
         <code>:breaking? true</code>.
       </p>